-Electrolytes and minerals homeostasis after optimizing early nutritional intakes in VLBW infants on parenteral nutrition
+Electrolyte and mineral homeostasis after optimizing early macronutrient intakes in VLBW infants on parenteral nutrition

 SENTERRE, Thibault ; ; PIELTAIN, Catherine et al

 in Journal of Pediatric Gastroenterology and Nutrition (2015), 6(14), 491-498Detailed reference viewed: 43 (19 ULg)

 Intrauterine-Like Growth Rates Can Be Achieved with Premixed Parenteral Nutrition Solution in Preterm Infants

 in Journal of Nutrition (2013), 143(12), 2066-2070Detailed reference viewed: 12 (3 ULg)

 Update on nutritional management of the premature infants